2023 Best Religious Studies Bachelor's Degree Schools

 Full Religious Studies at Jewish Theological Seminary of America Report

-You’ll be in good company if you decide to attend University of Pennsylvania.
-It ranked #3 on our 2023 Best Religious Studies Bachelor’s Degree Schools list.
-UPenn is a very large private not-for-profit school located in the large city of Philadelphia.
+You’ll be in good company if you decide to attend Catholic University of America.
+It ranked #4 on our 2023 Best Religious Studies Bachelor’s Degree Schools list.
+CUA is a medium-sized private not-for-profit school located in the city of Washington.

-Read full report on Religious Studies at University of Pennsylvania
+Read full report on Religious Studies at Catholic University of America

 While working on their Bachelor's Degree, religion majors at UNC Chapel Hill accumulate an average of around $17,080 in student debt.

-Arizona State University - Skysong ranked #8 on this year’s Best Religious Studies Bachelor’s Degree Schools list.
-ASU - Skysong is a very large public school located in the medium-sized city of Scottsdale.
+Arizona State University - Skysong did quite well in this year’s ranking of the best places for religious studies students to get a bachelor’s degree.
+It came in at #8 on the list.
+ASU - Skysong is a fairly large public school located in the medium-sized city of Scottsdale.

 On average, religion graduates from ASU - Skysong take out $26,825 in student loans while working on their Bachelor's Degree.